Ajie-GitHub/AAADEH/README.md

 # About the datastes of the AADEH

-The datasets of DGD-6 will be publised.
+The datasets of DGD-6 will be publised after paper accept.